simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 Ethernet Preemption
 ===================

-- Higher priority frames can interrupt transmission of lower priority frames in the ethernet MAC layer.
+.. - Higher priority frames can interrupt transmission of lower priority frames in the ethernet MAC layer.
    - This guaranties low latency for high priority frames
    - After the high priority frame transmission is finished, the other fragment of the low priority frame is sent

    - Actually there are two mac layers (PreemptableMac and ExpressMac)
    - This needs packet streaming as well

+   **TODO** two mac sublayers ?

-- Compare three cases:
+.. - Compare three cases:
 	- baseline: no preemption or priority queue
 	- priority queue in the mac
 	- preemption (actually, there are two different queues)